yamogi/jcurse/README.md

 -----

 *New features*

-* #11: Change specific addon to other than stable release.
+* issue #11: Change specific addon to other than stable release.
-* #17: Force update of addon
+* issue #17: Force update of addon
+* issue #19: Recognize addon version using some kind of id if possible

 *Bugfixes/tasks*

-* #28: Java 8 upgrade
+* issue #28: Java 8 upgrade
-* #32: Check and Update documentation
+* issue #32: Check and Update documentation
-* #37: Fix build on private hudson
+* issue #37: Fix build on private hudson
-* #35: Invalid cookie header, if alpha/beta is used
+* issue #35: Invalid cookie header, if alpha/beta is used
-* #23: Prohibit using client on Windows.
+* issue #23: Prohibit using client on Windows.
-* #36: Make code coverage working again (private site)
+* issue #36: Make code coverage working again (private site)
-* #30: Refactoring to separate classes.
+* issue #30: Refactoring to separate classes.

-* #19: Recognize addon version using some kind of id if possible

 0.2